When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 There is also Bodensee (Friedrichshafen) airport which is 66 km (41 miles) from Bad Hindelang.
 The airport has flights from a range of destinations including London.

-If you wish to travel by train from the UK it takes 10 hours from London to Sonthofen with a change in Paris.
 Sonthofen is also easily reached by train from many cities throughout Europe.
+It takes 10 hours from London to Sonthofen with a change in Paris.

 At Sonthofen we can arrange for you to be picked up by your hotel free of charge, and taken to Bad Hindelang.
 Make sure you have informed us of your travel plans so that we can arrange this for you.
 From the railway station at Sonthofen to Bad Hindelang it is 7.8 km (4.8 miles) and is a 10 minute drive.